-There are some writings from the second part of the 18th century in which you can find that Dutch persons were playing correspondence chess.
-For instance in the Sämtliche Werke of Jean Paul Richter (1783).
-Much more detail can be found in the book “Tweehonderdvijftig jaar correspondentieschaak in Nederland”, written by Leo C. M. Diepstraten (in 1991), who at that time was the President of the NBC.
-In the book he states that the oldest correspondence chess game in the world of which the moves are known is the one which was played in the Netherlands between Friedrich Wilhelm von Mauvillon, lieutenant-colonel in the Dutch army in The Hague, and one of his (unknown) brother-officers in Breda.
+Some writings from the second part of the 18th century show that correspondence chess (CC) was already played in the Netherlands.
+For instance, in the “Sämtliche Werke” of Jean Paul Richter (1783).
+Much more detail can be found in the book “Tweehonderdvijftig jaar correspondentieschaak in Nederland”, written by Leo Diepstraten (in 1991), who, at that time, was the chairman of the NBC.
+In that book he states that the oldest correspondence chess game in the world of which the moves are known is the one which was played in the Netherlands between Friedrich Wilhelm von Mauvillon, lieutenant-colonel in the Dutch army in The Hague, and one of his (unknown) brother-officers in Breda.
 This game was played in 1804.
 For this article I have thankfully drawn on this book.

-In the international scene at that time a Dutchman played an important role in the foundation of the IFSB (Internationale FernschachBund).
-This association was founded in Berlin on December 2, 1928 by John W. Keemink from Hilversum and his two German fellows Dr. Rudolf Dührssen and Hans-Werner von Massow.
+In the international scene at that time a Dutchman played an important role in the foundation of the IFSB (Internationale Fernschach Bund).
+This association was founded in Berlin on December 2, 1928 by John Keemink from Hilversum and his two German friends Dr. Rudolf Dührssen and Hans-Werner von Massow.

-In the 1960s the stronger Dutch correspondence chess players were not satisfied with the way their international interests were treated by the organisers of the national tournaments.
-And so they founded the Nederlandse Bond van Correspondentieschakers, on November 19, 1966 in Arnhem.
-The first board was formed by internationally well-known players and officials: H. J. Mostert, Berthold Perfors, Henk Sarink, Dick Smit and J. Zaagman.
+In the 1960s the stronger Dutch correspondence chess players were not satisfied with the way their international interests were treated by the organizers of the national tournaments.
+And therefore, they founded a correspondence chess federation, the “Nederlandse Bond van Correspondentieschakers”, on November 19, 1966 in Arnhem.
+The first board was formed by internationally well-known players and officials: Henk Mostert, Berthold Perfors, Henk Sarink, Dick Smit and Jan Zaagman.

-I (Joop Jansen) really think that without Henk Mostert and Nol van ‘t Riet(photo left) the ICCF would not be what it now is: a VERY GOOD CORRESPONDENCE ORGANISATION.
-With many professional volunteers.
-Please read the article he wrote in the Chessmail of March 1999.
-NBC and ICCF can be proud on this sort of volunteers!
+Very likely, without the work of two Dutchmen, Henk Mostert and Nol van ‘t Riet, the ICCF would not have developed into the present federation: a VERY GOOD CORRESPONDENCE ORGANISATION with many professional volunteers.
+Nol van ‘t Riet wrote a good article about the history of ICCF in Chessmail of March 1999, which can be recommended.
+NBC and ICCF should be proud of this kind of volunteers!

 Henk J. Mostert